HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/usecases.md

 * Patient First Name
 * Patient Address State
 * Primary Laterality
 * Primary Cancer Condition: Condition with a category of “encounter-diagnosis” for the closed encounter with a Condition.code value that is on the reportability list.
-All Conditions that have a clinicalStatus of active can be considered to determine the primary cancer condition along with a verificationStatus of confirmed.
+All Conditions that have a clinicalStatus of active can be considered to determine the primary cancer condition along with a verificationStatus of confirmed when populated.
 * Date of Diagnosis
 * Diagnostic Confirmation
 * Behavior